AbhiK002/Tasky/README.md

 - Extract contents from the ZIP file using WinRAR or other software
 - In the extracted folder,
   - Run `Tasky.exe` to use Tasky
-  - Run `Tasky Console.exe` to use the CLI (Command Line Interface) version of Tasky
+  - Run `Tasky-Console.exe` to use the CLI (Command Line Interface) version of Tasky

 # Screenshots
 - Light mode and Dark mode of Tasky